Damped spring physics + Newtonian projectile sim

 Pure-math animation engine.
 Damped harmonic oscillators (Ryan-Juckett) for smooth scroll / overshoot, Newtonian projectile sim for arcs and particle effects.
 No terminal dependency.

-composer require candycore/honey-bounce
+composer require sugarcraft/honey-bounce

-use CandyCore\Bounce\{Spring, Projectile, Point, Vector};
+use SugarCraft\Bounce\{Spring, Projectile, Point, Vector};

 $spring = new Spring(